 NAHA Safety Statements

-For Safety Information regarding Dermal concerns, Pregnancy, Eye safety and General Safety, please visit here.
+For Safety Information regarding Dermal concerns, Pregnancy, Eye safety and General Safety, please click here.

 2. Internal Use

 3. Undiluted Application

 Certain essential oils are unsuitable for undiluted application on the skin, or contain constituents which may irritate or sensitize the skin if applied without first being properly diluted in a carrier.
 NAHA does not support the use or application of undiluted dermal sensitizing essential oils.
 NAHA recommends diluting essential oils down in a suitable carrier (e.g. vegetable oils, unscented natural lotions, etc.).
 To learn more, we recommend you receive education from a NAHA approved school.